 \section{Abstract}

-A common challenge in applying graph machine learning methods is that the underlying graph of a system is often unknown.
-Although different graph inference methods have been proposed for continuous graph signals, inferring the graph structure underlying other types of data, such as discrete counts, is under-explored.
-In this paper, we generalize a graph signal processing (GSP) framework for learning a graph from smooth graph signals to the exponential family noise distribution to model various data types.
-We propose an alternating algorithm that estimates the graph Laplacian as well as the unobserved smooth representation from the noisy signals.
-We demonstrate in synthetic and real-world data that our new algorithm outperforms competing Laplacian estimation methods under noise model mismatch.
+Graph signal processing (GSP) is a prominent framework for analyzing signals on non-Euclidean domains.
+The graph Fourier transform (GFT) uses the combinatorial graph Laplacian matrix to reveal the spectral decomposition of signals in the graph frequency domain.
+However, a common challenge in applying GSP methods is that in many scenarios the underlying graph of a system is unknown.
+A solution in such cases is to construct the unobserved graph from available data, which is commonly referred to as graph or network inference.
+Although different graph inference methods exist, these are restricted to learning from either smooth graph signals or simple additive Gaussian noise.
+Other types of noisy data, such as discrete counts or binary digits, are rather common in real-world applications, yet are underexplored in graph inference.
+In this paper, we propose a versatile graph inference framework for learning from graph signals corrupted by exponential family noise.
+Our framework generalizes previous methods from continuous smooth graph signals to various data types.
+We propose an alternating algorithm that jointly estimates the graph Laplacian and the unobserved smooth representation from the noisy signals.
+We also extend our approach to a variational form to account for the inherent stochasticity of the latent smooth representation.
+Finally, since real-world graph signals are frequently non-independent and temporally correlated, we further adapt our original setting to a time-vertex formulation.
+We demonstrate on synthetic and real-world data that our new algorithms outperform competing Laplacian estimation methods that suffer from noise model mismatch.